animuslabs/non-profit-chain/doc/step-by-step.md

 ```

 #### `Apply New Configuration`
 Now that the configuration is in the shared `config.ini` we need to stop and re-start all three nodes to load the new configuration.
 Find the pid and send `kill -15 $pid` to terminate all three instances.
 Now start up the nodes.
 Here are examples from our reference development script.
-The `signature-provider` argument on the command line is the [EOS Root Key Pair](/doc/step-by-step.md#create-new-key-pair) we created earlier, and it is still needed for this restart step.
+The `signature-provider` argument on the command line is the [IMPACT Root Key Pair](/doc/step-by-step.md#create-new-key-pair) we created earlier, and it is still needed for this restart step.

 https://github.com/eosnetworkfoundation/bootstrap-private-network/blob/3294441405fe45cfeb417e606fbf2cd6d6f75a09/bin/finality_test_network.sh#L134-L143